visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 ## Legal and Copyright

-- All stock resources are royalty-free
+- All stock resources are royalty-free including commercial purposes.
+- All the stock videos are loyalty free and users can publish reels using them including commercial purposes.
+Only paid plans.
 - Users should not remove watermarks from free plan videos
 - Adherence to platform-specific content policies recommended
 - We dont allow cloning voice other than your own